SonarSource/sonarcloud-github-c-cpp/README.md

 Using this GitHub Action, scan your code with [SonarCloud](https://sonarcloud.io/) to detect bugs, vulnerabilities and code smells in C and C++!

-This GitHub action installs the latest versions of `sonar-scanner` and `build-wrapper` required for [C/C++ SonarCloud analysis](https://docs.sonarcloud.io/advanced-setup/languages/c-c-objective-c/) making the workflow simpler.
+This GitHub action installs the latest versions of `sonar-scanner` and `build-wrapper` required for [C and C++ SonarCloud analysis](https://docs.sonarcloud.io/advanced-setup/languages/c-c-objective-c/) making the workflow simpler.
 For use with other programming languages see [SonarCloud GitHub Action](https://github.com/SonarSource/sonarcloud-github-action/)

 <img src="./images/SonarCloud-72px.png">

 SonarCloud is the leading product for Continuous Code Quality & Code Security online, totally free for open-source projects.
-It supports all major programming languages, including Java, JavaScript, TypeScript, C#, C/C++ and many more.
+It supports all major programming languages, including Java, JavaScript, TypeScript, C#, C and C++ and many more.
 If your code is closed source, SonarCloud also offers a paid plan to run private analyses.

 ## Requirements